s.172 Statements

 Our procurement strategy seeks to segment our supply chain by criticality and level of expenditure so that procurement activities can be focused on delivering best practice supply chain solutions which represent value for money, are innovative and have an emphasis on sustainability and health and safety and deliver outcomes which meet our requirements.
 Through the delivery of effective procurement, there is also a commitment to creating partnerships with our suppliers.

 We continue to maintain strong relationships with our debt providers which involves the provision of regular business updates.
-These strong relationships have been critical in managing the financial and operational impacts of COVID-19.
+These strong relationships have been critical in securing the refinancing of the Group's debt facilities which completed in June 2023.
+Further information is contained in the Post Balance Sheet Events note 26 (See NEC1).

 (iv) The impact of the company's operations on the community and the environment